eve0415/MC-API/docs/docs/about/install.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Minecraft-API is a npm packages that can be installed over npm.
+MC-API is a npm packages that can be installed over npm.

 ## Requirements